 This month, Dr. Kim reviews some of the basics of adding rolling back into your routine.
 Go ahead and add this exercises to improve your confidence and reconnect with your younger self.
-Check out page 3 of this newsletter to get started.

 Dr. Beth helps adults 55+ maximize their independence and fitness, so they can continue to enjoy a full and active life.